debsouryadatta/souryax-car-yard/README.md

 7. Using rapidAPI, creating a function in utils folder for fetching the cars
 8. Creating the CarCard component for the car cards in the catalogue section
 9. Creating the Car Details Modal
+10. Using another api for cars image(using generateCarImageUrl from utils folder)